n30dyn4m1c/ichimoku-aligned-breakouts/README.md

-# 🚀 Ichimoku Multi-Timeframe Breakout Alert
+# 🚀 Ichimoku Multi-Timeframe Alignment Breakout Alert

 **Author:** n30dyn4m1c (Neo Malesa)

 **Development Assistance:** Code Cleanup and Documentation with the help of **ChatGPT** and **Gemini**.

-This MQL5 Expert Advisor (EA) is designed to scan a user-defined list of symbols for **full Ichimoku Kinko Hyo alignment** across multiple timeframes.
+This MQL5 Expert Advisor (EA) is designed to scan a list of symbols for **Ichimoku Kinko Hyo alignment** across multiple timeframes.
 This alignment signals a **high-probability trend breakout**, issuing alerts and drawing a signal label on the chart when a confirmed setup is found.

 ---